 Do you sometimes wake up feeling like you hardly got any sleep?
-But after a shower and breakfast, you don’t feel so dreadful after all, and you get through the day just fine?
+But after a shower and breakfast, you’re surprisingly alert and get through the day just fine?

 This happens to me more often than I once would have admitted.
 And even though I know it happens, it’s not always easy to accept that I often sleep better than I feel I do.

 Asleep or awake?

 Surely the heavy eyes and the sore head are clear signs of a terrible night’s sleep?
 And what about the feeling that I woke up many times, only sleeping lightly between wakings?

 On the other hand, I’m not exhausted by midday, I’m able to get my work done, go the gym, and power on through the day without being a horribly grumpy human being.

 Am I just used to living with insomnia?
 Do I dream about being awake?
 Or am I just bad at judging how much sleep I really get?

 It turns out that the truth is probably a combination of the first and third option.
 There are occasional nights when I genuinely don’t sleep much – when I get up and work at 5 a.m.
 I’m definitely not asleep!

 But more frequently, I also have what’s known as paradoxical insomnia.